Wyelands: Architecture

 The villa is described by the RCAHMW as "a compact classical Regency villa" of two storeys, built of Bath stone ashlar.
 The main entrance, on the north side, has a shallow porch and doorway flanked by pairs of Ionic columns.
 The east wing is slightly lower, originally contained the service and children's rooms, and is rendered.
 A stone conservatory was added to the wing in the 19th century.
 The house has several false windows, as the internal arrangement of walls and fireplaces is unrelated to the design of the exterior.
 A covered swimming pool, to the east of the service wing, was added in 1999.
 The architectural historian John Newman describes the ensemble of the buildings as "remarkably complete and beautifully preserved."

 The garden, to which formal balustrades and a stone summer house were added in the 19th century, is to the south of the house.
 There are also stables.
 The North Lodge is contemporary with the main building.
 The whole estate covers some 286 acres.

 The Vaughan-Hughes family sponsored the building of estate cottages, including an almshouse, for their workers and former workers, in the Newton Green area of Mathern village.
 The almshouses are dated 1891.

 Wyelands was given Grade II* listed building status on 10 October 2000.
 The park is listed Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

+Listing designations

+In addition to the listings for the house and the gardens, a number of other buildings on the wider estate are listed in their own right, all at Grade II.
+These include: three lodges; two sets of gates and railings; some garden ornamentation; and the stables, and a number of agricultural buildings at the estate's home farm.